I’ve written numerous books and I’m often asked “Which should I read first?”

-Movement Matters offers my broadest perspective on human movement (keeping in mind that exercise is a very narrow view of human movement, which is why there’s no exercises in this book).
-That all being said, Movement Matters offers plenty of exercises in movement—that is, it asks you to think about ways to accomplish the tasks in your everyday life with more movement and less movement outsourcing.
+Movement Matters offers my broadest perspective on human movement (keeping in mind that exercise is a very narrow view of human movement, which is why there are no exercises in this book).
+That all being said, Movement Matters offers plenty of exercises in movement—that is, it asks you to think about ways to accomplish the tasks in your everyday life with more movement and less movement-outsourcing.

 Movement Matters summed up: our movement is part of both a personal and global ecosystem, and our lack of movement is taxing those ecosystems unduly.

-My latest book is Dynamic Aging.
+My next book was Dynamic Aging: Simple Exercises for Whole Body Mobility.
 Dynamic Aging is another stand-alone exercise book I wrote for those of you asking me, “I really want my parents to be doing these exercises, but they aren’t motivated by the same things I am; can you write that book?”

 Here’s a snippet from Dynamic Aging:

-We thought Dynamic Aging would be a short book, but by the time we were added all the exercises and stories from my co-writers, and lifestyle tips, it ended up being a pretty hefty beginner’s exercise guide as well as guide to non-exercise movement.
-As in, it’s tripled in page count.
-This book summed up: You’re not having trouble moving because you’re too old, you’re having trouble because you haven’t, like most of us, moved that much, and you’ve had sedentary behavior longer.
-Or maybe it would be, Move Your DNA: Yes, I’m Looking at You, Oma.
+We thought Dynamic Aging would be a short book, but by the time we added all the exercises and stories from my co-writers, and lifestyle tips, it ended up being a pretty hefty beginner's exercise guide as well as guide to non-exercise movement.
+As in, it tripled in page count.
+This book summed up: You're not having trouble moving because you're too old, you're having trouble because you, like most of us, haven't moved that much, and you've had sedentary behavior longer.
+Or maybe it would be: Move Your DNA: Yes, I'm Looking at You, Oma.

 For a movement teacher/professional/someone wanting to understand movement on both a deeper and wider level, read them in the order I wrote them.
-Because this is the order in which I dispensed the info, there is a natural flow from one to the other:
+Because this is the order in which I dispensed the information, there is a natural flow from one to the next:

 - Simple Steps to Foot Pain Relief